top of page

 TAYLOR

-How long have you been apprenticing at Loco Tattoo for?
+How long have you been tattooing at Loco Tattoo for?

 I was born and raised in New Zealand, and made the big move to Australia in 2011.
-Before working at Loco, I was in hospitality, working at Draculas Cabernet Restaurant as a Voo Doo vampire/witch
+Before working at Loco, I was in hospitality, working at Draculas Cabernet Restaurant as a Voo Doo vampire/witch.
+I have been tattooing for 3.5 years now

-What's the best advice you'd give someone looking to get into the industry.
+What is the best advice you'd give to someone looking to start collecting quality tattoo art?

 Apprentice Taylor's artwork